 At the end of the training sessions, the participants were surveyed.
-They were asked about the benefits and shortcomings of the web-conferences they have attended, and whether they found them useful.
-The students' chat messages containing their questions and comments during the web-conferences, and technical problems faced were examined and analyzed.
-The author also kept a log on how the web-conferences went on, and the technical problems faced.
+They were asked about the benefits and shortcomings of the online workshops they have attended and whether they found them useful.
+The students' chat messages containing their questions, comments during the workshops and technical problems were examined and analyzed.
+The author also kept a log of how the workshops went on and the technical problems faced.